Still Life with a Poem

 Still Life with a Poem is an oil painting by Spanish artist Juan Gris, completed in 1915.
+It is held at the Norton Simon Museum, in Pasadena.

-Still life paintings are pieces where artists depict real objects but not from a specific viewpoint.
-Instead multiple viewpoints of a subject are depicted.
-The idea of space is rearranged as you can see in this oil painting.
-It is painted entirely of oils and imitates a collage on a wood grain table.
-The second part of this art piece that makes it unique is the poem is contained.
-At the bottom of the oil painting, you see Reverdy's poem which seems to be creating a comparison between two separate paintings.
+Still life paintings depict real objects but not always from a specific viewpoint, as multiple viewpoints of a subject can be depicted.
+The idea of space is rearranged in Still Life with a Poem, which is painted entirely of oils and imitates a collage on a wood grain table.
+A poem by Pierre Reverdy is contained at the bottom of the oil painting, which seems to be creating a comparison between two separate paintings.
 This was Gris's first truly collaborative piece.
 Previously, he had worked with Reverdy to create a collaborative work but was abandoned because of the difficulty of printing during the war.
-To better understand these art pieces we must better understand the two artists as well as what they were known for.